Last Updated on January 18, 2023 by Grow with Bovees

-If I told you they are a bi-generic hybrid cross of hickory trees and pecan trees, then the name might make sense!
+If I told you a Hican tree is a bi-generic hybrid cross of hickory trees and pecan trees, then the name might make sense!

 They are also called a hican pecan tree, because they are a pecan cross.

 These trees bear delicious nuts, that are a mix of both hickory nuts and pecans.

 How Are Hican Nuts Different to Hickory Nuts?

 Hican nuts and hican trees are rare, and many chefs claim they are the best nut!

 They taste a bit more like the hickory nut, but look very much like pecan nuts.

 If you have ever marveled over the buttery flavor of either of these nuts, then it might be time to try the hican!